moding-il/bizdoc.core/README.md

 <div bizdocHidden="myField"></div>
 ```

-You can gain programatic access to rules from the onBind() method.
+You can get programatic access to rules in runtime from the onBind() method of the form component.

 ```typescript
 onBind(data: MailModel<MyFormModel>): void {